Below are some of the most frequently asked questions about the TRACK Platform.

-How is Track different from other contractor management systems?
+How are we different from other contractor management systems?

-Track's contractor cost management software is distinguished from other systems in several important ways.
-First, Track calculates contractor hours accurately using the commercial terms and rates of each contract and the access control system you have in place today.
-Second, Track has interfaces to leading ERP systems (like SAP and Maximo) which are easy to install and reliable.
-Finally, just about every contractor in North America knows how to use Track and appreciates its accurate calculations which lead to timely payment for work performed.
-This functionality allows Track to achieve daily settlement with your contractors (i.e., Track tells you every morning exactly what you spent and where you spent it the day before).
+TRACK’s contractor cost management software is distinguished from other systems in several important ways.
+First, TRACK calculates contractor hours accurately using the commercial terms and rates of each contract and the access control system you have in place today.
+Second, TRACK has interfaces to leading ERP systems (like SAP and Maximo) which are easy to install and reliable.
+Finally, just about every contractor in North America knows how to use TRACK and appreciates its accurate calculations which lead to timely payment for work performed.
+This functionality allows TRACK to achieve daily settlement with your contractors (i.e., TRACK tells you every morning exactly what you spend and where you spent it the day before).

 Is this software web-based or server-based?

-Our software is web-based and employs Microsoft's .Net framework for the application and SQL Server as the database.
+Our software is web-based and employs Microsoft’s .Net framework fro the application and SQL Server as the database.